R-Millager/asr4csd/part8_batchalign2_tutorial.md

 # **Part 8: Using Batchalign2 for CHAT Transcript Processing**

-> **Why this is important:** Batchalign2 is a powerful tool for processing CHAT transcripts alongside audio files.
-It provides functionalities like automatic speech recognition (ASR), forced alignment, and morphosyntactic analysis, which are essential for language sample analysis.
+> **Why this is important:** Batchalign2 is a tool for processing audio files for CHAT/CLAN end use.
+The tool is a part of the TalkBank project and is available for use via [this GitHub repository](https://github.com/TalkBank/batchalign2).
+I summarize the key points of Batchalign here in accord with my broader project to make these pipelines more accessible for clinicians and researchers, however *all credit* for this tool is due to Houjun Liu, Brian MacWhinney, and their colleagues with TalkBank.
+See [Liu et al. (2023)](https://pubs.asha.org/doi/10.1044/2023_JSLHR-22-00642) for a detailed description of Batchalign and its constituent processes and goals.

 ---

 ## **1. Set Up a New Conda Environment**

-We'll create a dedicated environment for Batchalign2 to manage dependencies effectively.
+Create a dedicated environment for Batchalign2 to manage dependencies effectively.

 1. Open **Anaconda Prompt**.
 2. Create and activate a new environment named `batchalign_py` with Python 3.11: